pongsakfms-commits/pollinations-ai-studio/README.md

 4. Enter your prompt and solve the math challenge.
 5. Click **Generate**.

+## 🚧 Known Issues / Roadmap
+- **Audio Generation:** The current API endpoint (`openai-audio`) is deprecated.
+We kept the UI logic for developers who want to integrate a new TTS (Text-to-Speech) provider.
+- **Contribution:** Feel free to fork and fix the audio integration!

 ## 🤝 Credits

 This project is made possible by the open-source community at **Pollinations.ai**.